 Baya is another traditional package given by the mothers of newly married women who observe fast on Teej.
 It generally includes savory fried snacks (mathri), dry fruits, clothes, bangles, and jewelry.
 It is given to the women on the Teej Festival day.

 This is the most important ritual of this festival.
 Women fast, praying for the long and healthy life of their husbands.
 The Teej fast lasts 24 long hours.
 It is the most difficult fast, where a woman neither eats nor drinks.

 You should read: Teej Vrat Katha

 The most important ritual of Teej is to decorate an idol of Goddess Parvati.
-This idol of Goddess Parvati is decorated with jewellery and new colourful clothes.
-The day of Teej is very important as women pray to Goddess Parvati for marital harmony and a prosperous happy life.
+This idol of Goddess Parvati is decorated with jewelry and new colorful clothes.
+The day of Teej is very important as women pray to Goddess Parvati for marital harmony and prosperous happy life.